When did you unschool?

 How did you make the decision to go to college?

 Going to college was a very long, drawn out decision that I fought for a while.
 When I was in my teens I really wanted to go to college, and I was doing a lot of research into various institutions.
-In my later teens and early 20s I started to become very anti-college and really wanted nothing to do with it.
-I saw it as this ridiculous waste of money that really didn’t mean anything and certainly wouldn’t secure my happiness in life.
+It just felt like this exciting thing that I was supposed to do.
+In my later teens and early 20s I started to become disillusioned with college and I really wanted nothing to do with it.
+I saw it as this ridiculous waste of money that didn’t mean anything other than symbolically, and that certainly wouldn’t secure my happiness in life.
+Eventually those two viewpoints met in the middle and now I’m very passionate about higher education while still upholding the belief that it has issues.

 I’ve found that it’s really nice to have a one-foot-in-front-of-the-other type goal to work towards, especially when life gets hard and I don’t know what I’m doing.
-Going to community college has provided this kind of goal for me.
+Going to a university has provided this kind of goal for me.

 What did you study?